kubernetes-retired/go-open-service-broker-client/docs/README.md

    into the standard broker error type, allowing access to conventional broker-provided fields
-3. The `response.Async` field indicates whether the broker is performing the provision concurrently.
-See the [`LastOperation`](#checking-the-status-of-an-async-operation) method for information about handling asynchronous operations.
+3. The `response.Async` field indicates whether the broker is performing the provision concurrently; see the [`LastOperation`](#checking-the-status-of-an-async-operation) method for information about handling asynchronous operations

 ```go
 import (